jyaquinas/jyaquinas.github.io/_drafts/scrap-notes.md

     * jpa doesnt work in webmvctest? only inits controller and controller advice
     * HttpEntity
     * ResponseEntity
+    * How to test with spring security? creating mock users, etc

 * Spring/JPA Annotations
     * @Transactional